Between 1970 and 1973, Elmer Wayne Henley Jr. helped "Candy Man" Dean Corll kidnap, rape, and murder at least 28 boys — six of whom he killed himself.

-Elmer Wayne Henley Jr. was born May 9, 1956, to Elmer Wayne Henley Sr. and Mary Henley.
-The oldest of the couple’s four sons, Henley’s childhood home was an unhappy one; Henley Sr. was a violent and abusive alcoholic who took his rage out on his family.
+Elmer Wayne Henley Jr. was born May 9, 1956, to Elmer Wayne Henley Sr. and Mary Henley in Houston, Texas.
+The oldest of the couple’s four sons, Henley’s childhood home was an unhappy one.
+Henley Sr. was a violent and abusive alcoholic who took his rage out on his family.

 In an interview for a 2002 documentary film, Henley said, “I needed Dean’s approval.
 I wanted also to feel like I was man enough to deal with my father.”

-Elmer Wayne Henley Jr.’s Introduction to the “Candy Man” Killer
+Elmer Wayne Henley’s Introduction to the ‘Candy Man’ Killer

-Henley dropped out of high school and it was around this time that he met 16-year-old David Owen Brooks.
-Henley and Brooks roamed the Houston Heights neighborhood, smoking marijuana, drinking beer, and shooting pool.
+Henley dropped out of high school at the age of 15, and it was around the same time that he met 16-year-old David Owen Brooks.
+According to Texas Monthly, Henley and Brooks began roaming the Houston Heights neighborhood, smoking marijuana, drinking beer, and shooting pool.

-When Brooks was 12, he met Dean Corll, a man twice his age who worked at Houston Lighting and Power Company.
-Corll spent much of his time at his mother’s candy factory giving out candy to kids — earning him the nickname “The Candyman” — and had set up a pool table in the factory, providing kids with a place to hang out.
+When Brooks was 12, he’d met Dean Corll, a man twice his age.
+Corll spent much of his time at his mother’s candy factory giving out sweets to kids, which earned him the nickname “The Candy Man.”

 Henley did not know the extent of Brooks and Corll’s relationship, though he had his suspicions.

 When Brooks was 14, Corll began molesting him, all the while showering him with gifts and money to keep him quiet.
-One day, Brooks walked in on Corll raping two teenage boys, whom Corll would later tell Brooks he had killed.
-He then bought Brooks a car and told him he would pay him to bring him more boys.
+One day, Brooks walked in on Corll raping two teenage boys.
+Corll then bought Brooks a car and told him he would pay him to bring him more boys.

-Henley insisted that he initially ignored Corll’s offer, only changing his mind in early 1972 because he needed the money, but Henley’s later actions suggest that the money was only part of it.
+Elmer Wayne Henley initially ignored Corll’s offer, only changing his mind in early 1972 because he needed the money — but Henley’s later actions suggest that the money was only part of it.

-Henley and Corll got into Corll’s Plymouth GTX and began driving around “looking for a boy.”
-They came across one Corll liked the look of, so Henley asked the boy if he wanted to come and smoke pot.
-The three drove back to Corll’s apartment and then Henley left.
+Once Henley agreed to help, he and Corll got into Corll’s Plymouth GTX and began driving around “looking for a boy.”
+They came across one Corll liked the look of, so Henley asked the teen if he wanted to come and smoke pot with them.
+The three drove back to Corll’s apartment, and Henley left.

-After Henley found out what happened to the first boy he had lured to Corll’s home, he didn’t stop.
-Nor was he deterred when Corll told him he had abducted, tortured and murdered a close friend of Henley’s, David Hilligeist, in May 1971.
+Even after Elmer Wayne Henley found out what happened to the first boy he’d lured to Corll’s home, he didn’t stop.
+Nor was he deterred when Dean Corll told him he had abducted, tortured, and murdered a close friend of Henley’s, David Hilligeist, in May 1971.

-In fact, Henley brought another of his friends, Frank Aguirre, to Corll.
-Once Corll was through raping and murdering Aguirre, Henley, Brooks, and Corll buried him at a beach in Houston called High Island.
+In fact, Henley even brought another of his friends, Frank Aguirre, to Corll.
+Once Corll had raped and murdered Aguirre, Henley, Brooks, and Corll buried him at a beach near Houston called High Island.

-All of Corll’s known victims had either been shot or strangled and in at least six instances, Henley fired the shots or pulled on the cords that strangled and killed them.
+All of Corll’s 28 known victims had either been shot or strangled, and in at least six instances, Henley himself fired the shots or pulled the cords that killed them.

 “You either enjoy what you do — which I did — or you go crazy.
 So when I did something, I enjoyed it, and didn’t dwell on it later.”